-|American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier and American bulldog.
+Pictured are two images each of the: American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier, and American bulldog.

-The legal definition of a pit bull is a class of dogs that includes the following breeds: American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier, American bulldog1 and any other pure bred or mixed breed dog that is a combination of these dogs.
-Weight and shape can vary significantly amongst pit bulls, from 35 to 100 plus pounds.
-(Please see Disguise Breed Name to learn more about the deliberate renaming and mislabeling of pit bulls through history.)
+The legal definition of a pit bull is a class of dogs that includes several breeds: American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier and any other pure bred or mixed breed dog that is a combination of these dogs.
+Progressive legislation also includes the American bulldog,1 a related breed that shares the same blood sport heritage of bull-baiting.
+In 1999, the United Kennel Club became the only major kennel club that recognizes the American bulldog.

-Due to public outrage, bull baiting was banned in England in 1835.
+Due to public outrage, bull-baiting was banned in England in 1835.
 Bulldog breeders and owners then moved to the sport of "ratting," where a number of rats were placed into a pit and wagers were made on how many rats the dog could kill in a certain time period.
 To increase agility, quickness and prey-drive in the bulldog, ratters crossed the breed with terriers.
 Essentially, it was the sport of ratting that combined the bulldog and terrier into the modern day pit bull terrier.

 On the heels of ratting, dogfighting developed.
 Pit bulls and dogfighting were exported to America as settlers made their way to the New World.
 In 1884, the American Kennel Club was formed but rejected pit bulls due to their use in dogfighting.
 In response, Chauncey Z. Bennett formed the United Kennel Club in 1898 to bring formal recognition to the pit bull breed.
-At that time, Bennett also drew up rules and regulations for dogfighting to bring "organization" to the blood sport.3
+At that time, Bennett also drew up the rules and regulations for dogfighting to bring "organization" to the blood sport.6

 Pit bulls are the dog of choice amongst dogmen, individuals who fight their pit bulls against other pit bulls.
 Dogmen consider pit bull terriers, who they commonly call "100% bulldogs," to be the ultimate canine gladiator.
 Pit bulls were selectively bred for "gameness," the ability to finish a fight.
-A truly gamedog will continue fighting "on stumps," two or more broken legs, and far worse.4 (Please see excerpts from The Complete Gamedog, by Ed and Chris Faron to learn more).
+A truly gamedog will continue fighting "on stumps," two or more broken legs, and far worse.7 (Please see excerpts from The Complete Gamedog, by Ed and Chris Faron to learn more).

 The blood sport of dogfighting involves a contest between two dogs, primarily pit bulls, fighting each other in front of spectators for entertainment and gambling purposes.
 Other felonious activities, such as illegal drugs, often accompany dogfight matches.
-A single dogfight averages about an hour in length but can last two or more.5 A dogfight begins when a referee says, "Face your dogs," then says, "Let go."
+A single dogfight averages about an hour in length but can last two or more.8 A dogfight begins when a referee says, "Face your dogs," then says, "Let go."
 The fight ends when one of the dogs will not or cannot continue.

-About half of all media reports regarding pit bulls involve police officers shooting dangerous pit bulls in the line of duty.9 Since the late 1970's pit bulls have been used extensively in criminal operations for drug dealers, gang members and other violent offenders.
+About half of all media reports regarding pit bulls involve police officers shooting dangerous pit bulls in the line of duty.13 Since the late 1970's pit bulls have been used extensively in criminal operations for drug dealers, gang members and other violent offenders.
 The pit bull terrier is the breed of choice for criminals.
-This choice is directly linked to the pit bull's selectively bred traits of robust jaw strength, a deadly bite style, tenacity (gameness) and a high tolerance to pain.10
+This choice is directly linked to the pit bull's selectively bred traits of robust jaw strength, a deadly bite style, tenacity (gameness) and a high tolerance to pain.14

 Through selective breeding, pit bulls have developed enormous jaw strength, as well as a ruinous "hold and shake" bite style, designed to inflict the maximum damage possible on their victims.
 This bite trait delivered winning results in the fighting pit.
 When the Colorado Supreme Court upheld the Denver pit bull ban in 2005, the high court set aside characteristics that pit bulls displayed when they attack that differ from all other dog breeds.
 One of these characteristics was their lethal bite: